-- (m) The need to consider all organizational factors that could affect human performance, so that work can be carried out safely and satisfactorily without imposing unnecessary physical and psychological stress on personnel; - (n) The need to ensure that a positive attitude towards safety is one of the criteria for recruiting and selecting personnel, appraising performance and promoting personnel; - (o) The need for personnel to know and understand the requirements of the regulatory body, to be in a position to make proposals for meeting the requirements and to implement the proposals in a timely manner; - (p) The need for an effective system of communication with the regulatory body; - (q) The need for additional services and facilities for activities such as fuel management, reactor chemistry control, in-service inspection, and monitoring and improvement of the performance of the reactor, and for modifying and procuring special items; - (r) The need for an effective system through which operating experience from elsewhere can be systematically reviewed and information fed back so that appropriate actions can be taken; - (s) The need to ensure an open exchange of information upward, downward and horizontally within the operating organization; - (t) The need to accommodate experimenters and other reactor users, and to meet their needs for new or modified facilities to accomplish their research_utilization_objectives. - 2.13.2.12.
+- and promoting personnel; (n) The need for personnel to know and understand the requirements of the regulatory body, to be in a position to make proposals for meeting the - requirements and to implement the proposals in a timely manner; (o) The need for an effective system of communication with the regulatory body;

+The need for additional services and facilities for activities such as fuel

+- (p) management, reactor chemistry control, in-service inspection, and monitoring and improvement of the performance of the reactor, and for modifying and procuring special items; The need for an effective system through which operating experience (q) - from elsewhere can be systematically reviewed and information fed back so that appropriate actions can be taken; The need to ensure an open exchange of information upward, downward (r) - and horizontally within the operating organization; The need to accommodate experimenters and other reactor users, and to (s) meet their needs for new or modified facilities to accomplish their

+- 2.12.
 In addition, the organizational structure should be such as to ensure the following: - (a) That technical services and expertise, including those required for emergencies, are provided.
-The extent to which these are provided from within or from outside the organization is a matter of management policy. - (b) That the review of safety related activities is independent of considerations of cost, schedules and use. - 2.14.2.13.
+The extent to which these are provided from within or from outside the organization is a matter of management policy. - (b) That the review of safety related activities is independent of considerations of cost, schedules and use. - 2.13.
 The document describing the reactor's organizational structure should indicate the staffing arrangements in the categories of operating personnel and support personnel9.
 Clear lines of authority should be established to deal with matters having a bearing on safety.
 The extent to which support functions are self-sufficient or are dependent on services from outside the operating organization should be specified in functional organizational plans.
-Such organizational plans should specify human resource allocations and the duties and responsibilities of key personnel.
+Such organizational plans should specify human resource allocations and the duties

-2.15.2.14.
+2.14.
 The description of the organizational structure and of the functions to be performed, as well as of the lines of responsibility, authority and communication, should be clear and unambiguous.
 This description should be included in the safety analysis report and in the documentation of the management system.
 Functions to be performed by external organizations or consultants should be indicated in the description, together with the relevant lines of communication and authority.
 This description is often included in the section of the operational limits and conditions that establishes administrative requirements.
 Activities undertaken by the reactor facility management (referred to as the organization for reactor_operation) should be subject to approval by the regulatory body in accordance with national practices.